 We’re going to spend some time today with Neal Bawa from San Francisco.
 He’s the CEO, Founder at Grocapitus, a commercial real estate investment company.
 Neal sources, he negotiates, and he acquires commercial properties all across the U.S. for 200-plus investors.
 Current portfolio—get this—is 1,000 units, projected to be 2,000 in another 12 months.
 This portfolio includes multifamily and student housing properties in six different states right now.

 He also serves as CEO at MultifamilyU.
 It’s an apartment investment education company.
 He speaks at events, Meetups all across the country.
 Nearly 4,000 students attend his Multifamily seminar series each year and hundreds attend his Magic of Multifamily Bootcamps.
 Neal’s nationwide Meetup network (Multifamily University) has thousands of members.
 Thousands hear his podcast and you’re about to hear some talk with him and I right now and I know you’re going to value that and I know you’re going to get some great takeaway, so grab a pen and paper.

 He’s been featured in over a dozen podcasts and radio shows, actually.
 His management techniques and revenue optimization techniques for multifamily are considered unique in the industry, so we’ll talk a little bit about that.

-He’s the cofounder of the largest multifamily investing Meetup network in the U.S. BAMF, I’ll have you talk about that a little bit when you come on, Neal.
-It’s a group of investors, over 3,000 members.
+Neal’s nationwide Meetup network (Multifamily University) has thousands of members.
 He’s taught the fundamentals of multifamily investing, real estate trends, and deal analysis to 1,000-plus students.